-A media music composer is a composer who specializes in creating music specifically for various forms of media, such as film, television, video games, commercials, and other multimedia projects.
+A film and TV composer is a composer who specializes in creating music specifically for various forms of media, such as film, television, video games, commercials, and other multimedia projects.
 They work closely with directors, producers, and creative teams to compose music that enhances the storytelling, sets the mood, and evokes the desired emotions.

 (DAWs) and software instruments to compose, arrange, and produce music.
 They may also have expertise in mixing and mastering techniques to achieve a polished and professional sound.

-An orchestrator is a musician or composer who specializes in arranging and adapting musical compositions for orchestral performance.
+An orchestrator is a musician or composer who arranges and adapts musical compositions for orchestral performance.
 We take existing musical scores or compositions and create arrangements specifically tailored for orchestras, including determining the instrumentation, assigning musical parts to different instruments, and adding nuances and expressive elements to enhance the overall sound and impact of the music.

-In addition to adapting existing music for orchestras, orchestrators may also be involved in creating orchestrations from scratch based on a composer's ideas or sketches.
-They have the ability to translate a composer's musical concepts into written notation that can be easily interpreted and performed by an orchestra.
+In addition to adapting existing music for orchestras, orchestrators may create orchestrations from scratch based on a composer's ideas or sketches.
+They can translate a composer's musical concepts into written notation that an orchestra can easily interpret and perform.

-Orchestrators often work with a wide range of musical genres and formats, including film scores, television themes, musical theater productions, video game soundtracks, and classical compositions.
-Their role is crucial in shaping the overall sound and impact of a musical piece, bringing depth, richness, and orchestral color to the music.
+Orchestrators often work with various musical genres and formats, including film scores, television themes, musical theater productions, video game soundtracks, and classical compositions.
+Their role is crucial in shaping a musical piece's overall sound and impact, bringing depth, richness, and orchestral color to the music.

-Copyists in the day worked with handwritten scores and by hand meticulously transcribe them into a legible format.
-Now, most scores are computer generated using music notation software.
-Copyist pay close attention to details such as note values, dynamics, articulations, tempo markings, lyrics, and any other musical instructions indicated by the composer.
+Copyists in the day worked with handwritten scores and meticulously transcribed them into a legible format by hand.
+Now, most scores are computer-generated using music notation software.
+Copyists pay close attention to details such as note values, dynamics, articulations, tempo markings, lyrics, and any other musical instructions the composer indicates.

-In addition copyists are also responsible for creating individual instrumental or vocal parts, ensuring that each musician or vocalist receives their specific sheet music.
-We organize the parts and layout the pages in a logical and practical manner, making it easier for performers to follow during a recording session, rehearsals, or performances.
+In addition, copyists are also responsible for creating individual instrumental or vocal parts, ensuring that each musician or vocalist receives their specific sheet music.
+We organize the parts and layout the pages logically and practically, making it easier for performers to follow during a recording session, rehearsals, or performances.

-Copyists often collaborate closely with composers, arrangers, and orchestrators, as they need to accurately interpret their intentions and translate them into written form.
+Copyists often collaborate closely with composers, arrangers, and orchestrators, as they must accurately interpret their intentions and translate them into written form.
 We may be required to make minor corrections or adjustments to the music notation based on the composer's or arranger's feedback.

 With the advancement of music notation software, most copyists now use computer software programs such as Sibelius or Finale to input, edit, and format musical scores.
-This allows for greater efficiency, flexibility, and the ability to quickly make revisions or generate multiple copies of the music.
+Using this software allows for greater efficiency, flexibility, and the ability to make revisions or generate multiple copies of the music quickly.

-Overall, copyists play a crucial role in ensuring the accuracy, legibility, and professional presentation of musical scores, allowing performers to accurately interpret and bring the music to life.
-In the case of recording sessions for a feature film with 100 musicians plus studio costs the cost per hour adds up quickly.
-It’s not unusual for these extraordinary musicians to record the first take having never seen the material before - sight reading.
+Copyists play a crucial role in ensuring musical scores' accuracy, legibility, and professional presentation, allowing performers to accurately interpret and bring the music to life.
+In the case of recording sessions for a feature film with 100 musicians plus studio costs, the cost per hour adds up quickly.
+It's not unusual for these extraordinary musicians to record the first take, having never seen the material before - sight reading.

-The copyist work contributes to the smooth execution of recording, rehearsals and performances, providing musicians with the necessary musical materials they need to perform at their best.
+The copyist's work contributes to the smooth execution of recording, rehearsals, and performances, providing musicians with the necessary musical materials to perform at their best.